-To loosen the impeller (2), tap the vanes in the direction of pump rotation with a block of wood or a soft-faced mallet or hammer.
+To loosen the impeller (2), immobilize it by placing a block of wood between the vanes, and hand turn the shaft counter to the direction of pump rotation.
 Unscrew the impeller, and replace it if cracked or badly worn.

 Remove the impeller adjusting shims (30).
 For ease of reassembly, tag and tie the shims, or measure and record their thickness.